7 Ultimate Hikes in Hatcher Pass

 Difficulty: Easy

-Most people hike this out and back but you can actually hike April Bowl trail in a loop.
-Just continue on the ridge after the summit of Hatch Peak and follow the trail down the other side of the lakes.
+Most people hike this as an out and back but you can hike April Bowl Trail in a loop.
+Just continue on the ridge after you reach the summit and follow the trail down the other side of the lakes.

 Follow Hatcher Pass Road through the pass to Mile 19.
-A small parking lot is available.
-The road through the pass is closed during the winter.
+A small parking lot is available near Summit Lake.

 April Bowl Trail Hike Hatcher Pass Alaska